-Using a matching approach, we compare the productivity trajectories of future exporters and matched and unmatched non-exporters.
-Future exporters have higher productivity than do unmatched non-exporters before entry into the export market, which indicates self-selection into exports.
-More interestingly, we also find a productivity increase among future exporters relative to matched non-exporters 1-2 years before export entry.
-However, the productivity gap between future exporters and matched non-exporters does not continue to grow after export entry.
-Our results suggest that learning-to-export occurs but that learning-by-exporting does not.
+Using a matching approach, we compare the productivity trajectories of future exportentrants and matched non-entrants.
+Future exporters have higher productivity than do non-entrants before entry into international markets, which indicates self-selection into exports.
+More interestingly, we also observe a productivity increase among exportentrants relative to non-entrants before export entry.
+This might be explained by higher investments in physical capital prior to export entry.
+We find no evidence that the productivity gap between export-entrants and non-entrants continues to grow after export entry.
+Our results suggest that learning-to-export occurs but that learning-byexporting does not.
 In contrast to previous studies on Swedish manufacturing, we focus particularly on small and medium-sized enterprises (SMEs).

 Keywords: productivity, learning-to-export, learning-by-exporting, matching.
-JEL: D24, F14.
+JEL: C23, D24, F14, L21, M16.